wavexx/fgallery/README.rst

 - Maybe use CSS transitions and degrade with a simple swap?
 - Show prev/next arrows at startup, then implement autohide
 - Handle videos too
+- Add an "overview" mode, which shows a screenful of thumbnails.